What is distrust?

 "They must be making fun of me or laughing at my clothes/appearance."

 "They are selfish people, no one helps in times of need."
-(Without thinking that perhaps their own compulsion is greater than yours).
+(Without thinking that perhaps their own compulsion is even greater than yours).

 "They are not interested in my talk, they consider themselves better than me."

-We invent the answers to questions ourselves,
+We invent the answers to the questions ourselves,

 In the meaning of the Hadith, you ﷺ gave the best prescription to avoid the poison of this negative thinking:

-"Beware of suspicion, for suspicion is the biggest lie."
+"Avoid distrust, because distrust is the biggest lie."
 (Sahih Bukhari)

 يَا أَيُّهَا الَّذِينَ آمَنُوا اجْتَنِبُوا كَثِيرًا مِّنَ الظَّنِّ إِنَّ بَعْضَ الظَّنِّ إِثْمٌ

-O you who believe!
+"O you who believe!
 Avoid much suspicion, surely some suspicion is a sin."

-If you are hurt by someone's behavior, instead of setting up a "court" in your mind, have a "benevolent" suspicion of that person, or ask lovingly once.
+If you are hurt by someone's behavior, instead of setting up a "court" in your mind, have a "benevolent" suspicion about that person, or ask lovingly once.
 Most misunderstandings are resolved by simply asking for a "clarification".

 From the pen of: Za-Sheikh